Milestones & Legacy

 2004

-A hugely successful IPO made Biocon the second Indian company ever to cross the US$1 billion mark on the first day of listing.
+A hugely successful IPO makes Biocon the second Indian company ever to cross the USD 1 billion mark on the first day of listing.

 2002

-Forays into the development of antibodies using mammalian cell-based expression systems through a joint venture with CIMAB S.A., a Cuban biotechnology company.
+Biocon forays into development of antibodies using mammalian cell-based expression systems through a joint venture with a Cuban biotechnology company.

 2000